clstmbrly/Practice-Testing-Area/10_AMA.md

 ---
 **Add draft paragraphs in from 9/22/2017**

+Depending on the users' roles within your agency, they need different privilege levels upon PIV login.
+To help you set these privileges, this guide ... ensure....AMA.
+To give them these privileges, you can assign users to a global group membership that has those privileges. **Is the purpose of AMA to add higher security LEVELS FOR HIGHER PRIVILEGES OR TO FORCE USE TO USE A PIV CARD TO LOG IN?
+AMA DOES NOT PROVIDE A WAY TO ENFORCE PIV CARD LOGIN.
+BEING PART OF THE GROUP MUST FORCE THIS?
 **IG paragraph** As a system administrator, you may need to grant higher privilege levels to certain users. **This provides for greater protections when a user has higher level privileges?** For increased security, you can use the Authentication Mechanism Assurance (AMA) feature of Microsoft Windows Active Directory (AD) Domain Services (DS) for Windows Server 2008 R2 and 2012.
 When you enable AMA, it will allow you to increase a user's privileges by adding a global group membership, based on the PIV's certificate policy, and to their Kerberos token when they log into the agency's enterprise(?) their PIV cards.

-From Centrify:  So how do we force the use of smart cards for everything and eliminate passwords?
-One method is to modify a user’s account in Active Directory by selecting the “smart card is required for interactive logon” checkbox, or by doing this for all users via an AD Group Policy.
+From Centrify:  **So how do we force the use of smart cards for everything and eliminate passwords?
+One method is to modify a user’s account in Active Directory by selecting the “smart card is required for interactive logon” checkbox,** or by doing this for all users via an AD Group Policy.
 Authentication Mechanism Assurance (AMA) places a user into a dynamic user group whenever they authenticate using a smart card, so therefore it knows the difference between Kerberos tickets obtained via a password and those obtained via a smart card.
 Again the ultimate goal is usually to enforce smart card authentication directly from within the Active Directory account itself.